GhostGamedev/ghostgamedev.github.io/posts/2025-10-14-hello-world.md

 ### My first problem/bug!

 I finally learned about "margin collapsing" in frontend webdev for the first time in my life 😆.
 I've been a web developer for quite a while, and admittedly, whenever I've encountered "strage and unusual spacing jankness", I've looked for quick fixes and spammed solutions without actually learning what is going on - largely due to time constraints (the "just get it done" mentality) (oh, and, btw, it's not a good mentality - I don't recommend it - it's just what the corporate grind does to you and it's never good).
 But, here, with GhostGamedev, I'm taking my time 🙂.
 So, this time, I finally learned about it!
-Particularly, the strange behavior of the HTML element and the Body element when you have a P tag inside the body.
+Particularly, the strange behavior of the HTML element and the body element when you have a P tag inside the body.

-If you don't know what I'm talking about, create a basic HTML page with a single P tag, go to dev tools, and look at all of the strange and unusual spacing between the HTML (aka "root") element, the body element, and the P element.
-The body element will be mysteriously translated downward, the contents of the body will extend outwards from the body (the margins), and the HTML element will be the size of the children of the body (including the margins).
-It makes it even more confusing that the body has a default margin as well.
+If you don't know what I'm talking about, create a basic HTML page with a single P (paragraph) tag, go to dev tools, and look at all of the strange and unusual spacing between the HTML (aka "root") element, the body element, and the paragraph element.
+The body element will be mysteriously translated downward, the contents of the body will extend outwards outside of the body (being the margins from the child P tag), and the HTML element will be the size of the children of the body (including the margins of the child P tag) whereas the body element will not (it will be smaller than its own contents).
+It makes it even more confusing that the body element has its own margins set by default as well.

 My personal rule of thumb that I've followed over the years has always been: